How to Replace a Dishwasher – unbox and ready the new dishwasher for installing under the kitchen counter.

 The dishwasher access panel is composed of a kickplate (top) and adjustable toeplate (bottom) to minimize gaps where it meets the floor.

-This project is continued in Part 4.
+This project is continued in How to Replace a Dishwasher – Part 4.

 Thanks for reading,